robang74/redfishos/patches/set-network-postroute/description.md

 == CHANGELOG ==

+0.0.4 - 0.0.4 - reworked, the patch is also a script, -r remove the rule

+0.0.3 - like v0.0.2 but with the patch length fixed

-0.0.2 - like v0.0.1 but without the iptables -t nat -F (BETA testing)
+0.0.2 - like v0.0.1 but without the iptables -t nat -F (broken, shorter length patch)

 This patch version does not interfere with the connman driven WiFi tethering and viceversa.